-Python is subject to violations of the Liskov substitution rule as documented in ISO/IEC 24772-1 subclause 6.42.
+Python is subject to violations of the Liskov substitution rule as documented in ISO/IEC 24772-1:2024 ${\star}$ 6.42.
 The Python community provides static analysis tools for Python, which detect most instances of such violations.

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can
+To avoid the vulnerability or mitigate its ill effects, software developers can:

-- Follow the guidance contained in ISO/IEC 24772-1 6.42.5. - Use software static analysis tools to help identify violations.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024, 6.42.5. - Use software static analysis tools to help identify violations.